jiangyanan224/rediscpp/README.md

 ```

-can be read in the response object below
+can be read in the tuple below

 ```cpp
 response<